PEEK 3D printing - Tips, examples, advantages and more...

-Within the 3D industry, one of the top notch materials is polyether ether ketone, otherwise known as PEEK.
+More and more companies are using PEEK 3D printing.
+Within the 3D industry, PEEK is one of the top notch materials, otherwise known is polyether ether ketone.
 It is a colorless, organic thermoplastic polymer that achieves some of the best results out of all thermoplastics worldwide.
 It is part of the polyaryletherketone (PAEK) family.

 Dielectric strength: neutral